nightcodex7/Countries/README.md

 7. DISTRIBUTING OR POSTING OUR M3U´s AT GITHUB, FORUMS, HOMEPAGES OR IN SOCIAL NETWORKS IS NOT PERMITTED
 8. WHO BREACHES THESE RULES, FLY OUT OF HERE IMMEDIATELY
 9. USERS WHO HAVE RECENTLY CREATED AN ACCOUNT, CANNOT GET ACCESS YET, I'M SORRY
+10. Users who are not able to read and understand points 1 to 10 correctly!

  If you agree with these rules and adhere to them, you can contact us via "[Issues](https://github.com/Free-IPTV/Countries/issues)". :-)